Smartwatches With Health Metrics – Learn What They Are & Do

 How Do Smartwatches Work?

-There are some smartwatches that stand alone, meaning a smartphone isn’t required.
-However, most require a smartphone.
+Some smartwatches are standalone, meaning a smartphone isn’t required.
+However, most require a smartphone for full functionality.

-Both Apple and Android phone owners will avoid disappointment by making sure if the smartwatch they are interested in needs a smartphone-compatible operating system (os), and if so, be sure to have the right phone.
+Both Apple and Android phone owners will avoid disappointment by making sure the smartwatch they are interested in is compatible with their smartphone’s operating system, and if so, be sure to have the right phone.ight phone.

 How Long Do Smartwatches Last?

 The lifespan of a smartwatch is generally 2 to 3 years.
 Some smartwatches won’t even last that long.
 Many times it’s the new technology that makes a smartwatch outdated.
-With new technology comes upgraded features, which can cause a smartwatch to become obsolete.
+With new technology come upgraded features, which can make a smartwatch obsolete.

 How Much Does a Smartwatch Cost?